jeffohanalevy-design/qa-service-fastapi/README.md

 ## Local Setup (Service Deployment)

-- Dowmload the files in your Desktop
+- Dowmload the files (main.py and requirements.txt) in your Desktop

 - Open your Terminal and change the directory to Desktop